sjtrotter/wp-setup-multisite/README.md

 previously written in the wp-content directory; if not, you'll be copying the things you already installed, like plugins and themes.
 (Not a big deal.)

+## Known-good Setup
+This script has been tested on a fresh debian install; it works with the following setup:
+- fresh install of wordpress
+- fresh install of mariadb-server, after running `sudo mysql-secure-installation' Running this script afterward will create the wordpress config and database for you as well as a separate server directory.

+I believe that with a more complicated setup (like, a separate database server) that this script may not work as intended.
+If you have a setup like that, please submit an issue so we can track bugfixes!

 ## Usage

 ```bash